-Animal art or Easter crafts for kids?
-What if your little artist could combine her love of all things furry and fuzzy with a creative holiday-themed craft?
-Well, she can.
-With a set of water colors, a paintbrush and some awesome imagination, your kiddo can create beautiful little bunnies for Easter – or for any time.
+Bunny art or Easter crafts for kids?
+What if your little artists could combine their love of all things furry and fuzzy with a creative holiday-themed craft?
+Well, they can.
+With a set of watercolors, a paintbrush and some awesome imagination, your kids can create beautiful little bunnies for Easter – or for any time.

 One of the best things about art projects like this is kids experience learning benefits through the process of the activity and enjoy an adorable final product.

-This animal activity encourages your child to explore the artistic process, painting her own bunny features.
-She’ll put together a rabbit, after adding her own individually mixed hues to the pieces.
+This animal activity encourages your child to explore the artistic process, painting their own bunny features.
+They’ll put together a rabbit, after adding their own individually mixed hues to the pieces.
 Create a holiday display or send the bunnies to family as holiday cards!

 Bunny Art Learning Outcomes

-What can your young child learn from this art activity?
-And, in what ways can she develop?
+What can your young children learn from this art activity?
+And, in what ways can they develop?